JBGYZ/polyominoes/README.md

 Eventually, the `Polyomino.importFile(String filePath)` static function creates a Polyomino table based on a text file.

-## The RedelmeierGenerator.java file
+## The RedelmeierGenerator class

-This file contains a `RedelmeierGenerator` class, including a static method `RedelmeierGenerator.generatefixed(int n)`, which returns the same result than `Polyomino.generateFixed(int n)`, but much faster.
+This file RedelmeierGenerator.java contains a `RedelmeierGenerator` class, including a static method `RedelmeierGenerator.generatefixed(int n)`, which returns the same result than `Polyomino.generateFixed(int n)`, but much faster.
 The enumeration can also be pushed further.

 The file also contains a `TableauRelatif` class, used by the `RedelmeierGenerator` to represent a table using possibly negative integers.

 ## The ExactCover class

 This class is designed to solve the exact cover problem, using a static method ` ExactCover.exactCover(Integer[][] M)`.
-The entry is a matrix M such as M[i][j] = 1 if, and only if the i-th element contains the number j.
+The entry is a matrix M such as M\[i][j] = 1 if, and only if the i-th element contains the number j.

 ## The DancingLinks class

 In this class, we implement Donald Knuth’s Dancing links algorithm, providing a much faster solution to the exact cover problem.
 The static method is the same: `DancingLinks. exactCover(Integer[][] M)`.
 The DancingLinks.java file contains a `Data` class and a `Column` class, used by the algorithm to build the `DancingLinks` data structure.

+## The Hexagonamino class

+Just like the `Polyomino` class, this class allows Hexagonamino counting and solving exact cover problems.
+The counting functions, constructor syntax and exact cover tiling function the same way.

 ## The Sudoku class